VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases the creation of a countdown timer.
+This project showcases the creation of an image carousel.